peterhinch/micropython-touch/SETUP.md

 Capacitive touch panels don't work with a fingernail or stylus.
 Given the small size of typical displays relative to a human finger, this makes precise touch quite hard to achieve.
-Screen layouts should be designed accordingly, with relatively large widgets so that very accurate touch is not required.
-By contrast a carefully calibrated resistive panel, touched with a stylus, can yield quite precise coordinates.
+Screen layouts should be designed accordingly, with relatively large widgets so that precise touch is not required.
+By contrast a carefully calibrated resistive panel, touched with a stylus, can yield precise coordinates.
+This enables more complex layouts.
+Many of the demos have such layouts and are hard to use with a capacitive screen.

 See [touchpad doc](./TOUCHPAD.md) for supported touch controllers.